Gravitational matter-antimatter impact interactions: Introduction

-\begin{enumerate} \item The Dirac-Milne Cosmology \citep[cf., e.g.][]{BenCha} with antimatter-antimatter repulsion and thus there is a CPT violation.
-The Universe is matter-antimatter symmetric. \item The Lattice Universe \citep[cf., e.g.][]{Vil13} with antimatter-antimatter attraction in a symmetric Universe and there is no CPT violation. \item Quantum vacuum fluctuations are virtual gravitational dipoles (GD) \citep{Haj13,Haj20b,HajWal}.
-Again there is attraction between antimatter-antimatter and no CPT violation.
+\citet{Haj20a} summarized three models with repulsion between matter and antimatter.
+Matter attracts, of course, matter.
+The first two models, called ``wild'' by Hajdukovic, ``assume a symmetric Universe with equal amounts of matter and antimatter'': \begin{enumerate} \item The Dirac-Milne Cosmology, cf., e.g. \citet{BenCha}, with gravitational repulsion both between matter and antimatter as well as between antimatter and antimatter.
+This leads to a CPT violation. \item The Lattice Universe, cf., e.g. \citet{Vil13}, with antimatter-antimatter attraction.
+There is no CPT violation. \item Quantum vacuum fluctuations and virtual gravitational dipoles (GD) \citep{Haj13,Haj20b,HajWal}.
+Again there is attraction between antimatter and antimatter and no CPT violation.
 The Universe might alternate between matter and antimatter cycles. \end{enumerate}

-\citet{BanKro} conclude, however, that the gravitational dipole (GD) model does not satisfy galaxy rotation curve observations and, in agreement with \citet{Ior19}, Solar System constraints.
+\citet{BanKro} conclude, however, that the gravitational dipole (GD) model does not satisfy galaxy rotation curve observations and Solar System constraints, in agreement with \citet{Ior19}.

-Many more papers discuss these experiments and the results achieved or expected.
-We could only mention a small selection of them as an introduction to processes of matter-antimatter interactions based on our proposed gravitational impact model in Ref.~1 \citep{WilWilDwi} and Ref.~2 \citep{WilDwi20}.
+Many more papers discuss the antimatter experiments and the results achieved or expected.
+We could only mention a small selection of them as an introduction to processes of matter-antimatter interactions based on our proposed gravitational impact model \citep{WilWilDwi,WilDwi20}.